4 End-of-the-Work-Day Rituals to Try Tonight

 Photo Credit: gpointstudio/Thinkstock

 The two-hour rule.
-Two hours before you will be leaving, check your calendar for tomorrow.
+Two hours before you leave, check your calendar for tomorrow.
 Anyone you need to email?
 Confirm with?
 Anything you forgot?
-Doing this task now frees up peacefulness later.
+Doing this task now ensures you can leave peacefully later.

 Change the environment.
-If you work from home, light a soy-based candle, or put on some slippers or something cozy—whatever associates “I’m off duty” to you.
+If you work from home, light a soy-based candle, or put on some slippers or something cozy—whatever you associate with being “off-duty.”
 If you have a commute, perhaps there’s some relaxing music or an uplifting podcast you can turn to, or a spritz of aromatherapy to use in the car.